-8 Creepy Urban Legends From Reddit To Give You Chills This Summer
+8 Terrifying Urban Legends To Make You Shiver

 Let's not beat around the bush — if you're reading this article, you know it doesn't have to be Halloween for you to enjoy creepy urban legends.
 The eternal sunshine and brightly colored fashions of summer may not provide the most thrilling atmosphere (it's hard to shiver at House of Leaves when it's 105 degrees outside), but if you're a true connoisseur of creepiness, you're perfectly capable of scaring your own pants off even by the pool.

 The only snag is finding new material.
 You might love that tingle down your spine year round, but most people’s interest in creepypastas and the unusual tends to wane outside of October.
 Fortunately, that’s where Reddit comes in — if it's something you're into, the website remains one of the best ways to keep up with strange or paranormal stories.
 Every few weeks, no matter what time of year, someone creates a new Ask Reddit thread asking people to recount their weirdest, creepiest, most inexplicable experiences, and each time, their fellow users deliver in spades.
 Earlier this week, Reddit user hemehime focused the discussion on contemporary folklore.
 “What urban legend legitimately gives you the creeps?” he wrote on Monday.

 The thread was soon flooded with comments.
 Some pointed to modern classics like the Russian Sleep Experiment, while others recounted less well-known legends local to their area.
 Be sure to check out the page for yourself tonight, but in the meantime, I've collected eight of the most unsettling stories below.

 Kuchisake-onna, aka the "slit-mouthed woman," is a popular figure in Japanese folklore and on creepypasta websites — let's hope you don't come across her anywhere else.